lefred/online-migration/examples/readme.txt

 =================

 [fred@imac online-migration]$ ./online-migration.py init_sysdb
-The database does not exist: online_migration
-Creating the database: online_migration
+INFO : The database does not exist: online_migration INFO : Creating the database: online_migration
-The table does not exist: migration_sys
+INFO : The table does not exist: migration_sys
-Creating the table: migration_sys
+INFO : Creating the table: migration_sys

 [fred@imac online-migration]$ ./online-migration.py status world
-Warning: no migration was ever initiate on this server for world  !
+WARNING : no migration was ever initiate on this server for world  !
 Migration of schema world :
   +---------+---------------------+------------------+------------------------+
   | VERSION | APPLIED             | STATUS           |                COMMENT |